ImmutableSoft/AutoLM/README.md

 					    sprintf(result, "%s\nBlockchain license creation failed %d", result, created);
 			  }
         case blockchainExpiredLicense:
-      			// launch browser to purchse from Immutable
+      			// launch browser to purchase from Immutable launchBuyDialog(vendorIdStr, productIdStr, buyHashId);
-            //launchBuyDialog(vendorIdStr, productIdStr, buyHashId);
+            break;
+        default:
+          break;
       }
+      break;
     }

-    break;
+    // If license is not valid then exit the application if (licenseStatus != licenseValid)
+    {
+      // Not activated, close the application
+      printf("Activation for %s failed with %d\n", buyHashId, licenseStatus);
+      return -1;
+    }
+  }
+  ...
+}
 ```

+To aid integration with scripting languages (Python, Perl, Tcl,
-The following command line tools are created when AutoLM
+etc.), the following command line tools are created when AutoLM
 is built; 'compid', 'activate' and 'validate'.
-Only
-'activate' and 'validate' are required.
 The 'compid' is
 used by an application for troubleshooting or when a server
-call is required to 'activate'. 'activate' creates a local
+call is required to 'activate' as the computer id must be
+passed from the PC executing the software to the server creating
+the license file.
+The 'activate' command creates a local
-license (file) using the end users compid and the application
+license (file) using the detected OS/PC computer id and the
-secret.
-The 'validate' call requires a previously created
+application details (names, ids, secret).
+The 'validate' call
-local license (file) and uses libcurl to validate the license
+requires a previously created local license (file) and uses
-on the Ethereum network.
+libcurl to validate the license on the Ethereum network.
+Validate
+returns a string representing the license activation value.
+Any
+number greater than zero is active, any number greater than one (1)
+is application specific (ie. an application feature or item).

 # AutoLM Features